OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![Decoded values being compared](Images/Chapters/0x05c/values_compare_17dc.png)

 Clearly this function is not complex, and can be analyzed manually, but still remains a cumbersome task.
 Especially while working on a big code base, time can be a major constraint, and it is desirable to automate such analysis.
 Dynamic symbolic execution is helpful in exactly those situations.
-The symbolic execution engine maps a path between the first instruction of the license check (at `0x00001760`) and the code that prints the "Product activation passed" message (at `0x00001840`) to determine the constraints on each byte of the input string.
+In the above crackme, the symbolic execution engine can determine the constraints on each byte of the input string by mapping a path between the first instruction of the license check (at `0x00001760`) and the code that prints the "Product activation passed" message (at `0x00001840`).

 ![If else Graph](Images/Chapters/0x05c/graph_ifelse_1760.png)